melo936/ChromiumHardening/flags/flags.md

 <details><summary>Enabled:</summary><p>

 * #block-insecure-private-network-requests
 * #clear-cross-site-cross-browsing-context-group-window-name
 * #cross-origin-embedder-policy-credentialless
 * #disallow-doc-written-script-loads
 	* Enabling it breaks `--blink-settings="preferredColorScheme=1"`
 	* If you use Brave Browser with Fingerprinting blocking Strict, just enable the flag
-* #dns-httpssvc
-	* Make sure you are using a secure DNS.
-If not, ignore it
 * #enable-removing-all-third-party-cookies
 * #enable-web-bluetooth-new-permissions-backend
-	* Go to chrome://settings/content/bluetoothDevices and disable the permission
+	* Go to `chrome://settings/content/bluetoothDevices` and disable the permission
-	* On Android, Go to Settings → Site Settings → Bluetooth → Disable the permission
+	* On Android, Go to Settings → Site Settings → Bluetooth → disable the permission
 * #force-effective-connection-type - **Slow 2G**
 * #heavy-ad-privacy-mitigations
 * #http-cache-partitioning
+* #https-only-mode-setting
+	* Go to `chrome://settings/security` and enable `Always use secure connections`
 * #isolate-origins
 * #isolation-by-default
 	* Breaks captchas and DevTools
-* #omnibox-default-typed-navigations-to-https
+* #partitioned-cookies
 * #post-quantum-cecpq2
 * #reduce-user-agent
 * #restrict-gamepad-access